cgodbol/TrainedNN/README.md

-Copyright 2023, Chaitee Milind Godbole
+Copyright © of Chaitee Milind Godbole, 2023